Cal-Wilson/Cal-Wilson.github.io/_pages/talks.md

 Cal was born and raised in Montgomey County, Maryland, just an hour outside of DC.
 He grew up in Olney, Maryland and attended Sherwood High School.

-Cal swam on his local summer swim team for 8 years and began training in Muy Tai in 2006.
+Cal swam on his local summer swim team for eight years and began training in Muy Tai in 2006.
 In 2009, Cal competed in the World Kickboxing Association K-1 Division in Virginia Beach, Virginia and won the championship to become the 135lb, under-18 WKA National Kickboxing Champion.
 Cal competed the following year to earn second place in the 145lb weight class.

 **High School Years**

 In highschool, Cal challenged himself academically with various Advanced Placement (AP) classes as well as writing for the school Newspaper, the Warrior, all four years.
-He wrestled 3 years on Varsity, earning the Sportmanship Award his senior year, danced in the annual school musical production "Rock n' Roll Revival" and participated in the senior male beauty pageant "Mr. Sherwood".
+He wrestled three years on Varsity, earning the Sportmanship Award his senior year, danced in the annual school musical production "Rock n' Roll Revival" and participated in the senior male beauty pageant "Mr. Sherwood".
 He graduated with a 3.7 GPA and received the Rachel Kim Newspaper Scholarship to help pay for college for being one of the most indespencible members of the Warrior Newspaper staff.

 **Post-Secondary Education**